chiara-rizzi/first-steps-analysis/README.md

 In the first one (which I’ll refer to as “6-jets signal”), each gluino decays directly into three quarks.
 In the second one (10-jets signal), the gluino decays into two quarks and an intermediate neutralino, which in turn decays into three quarks.
 For the moment, we are focusing on the first signal.

+## Quark/gluon tagging

+In signal events, there are many jets: the ones originating from the gluinos decay, but also extra jets from radiation.
+We are currently working at integrating into the analysis a so called “quark-gluon tagger”, an algorithm developed to try to distinguish between jets originating from a quark and jets originating from a gluon.
+This algorithm uses jet substructure variables (even though in this case they are applied to jets with R=0.4, and not only to large-R jets).
+This algorithm will help the analysis in two ways:
+* Counting the number of jets tagged as quarks could be a possible extra handle to suppress the multijet background
+* If we can identify which jets in the event come from quarks and not from gluons, we have greater chances of reconstructing the signal events properly (i.e. identify which jets come from which gluino, since those quark jets and not gluon jets).
+This way, if a signal exists, we will be able to reconstruct and identify it also in data.

 ## Variables for Quark/Gluon Tagging

 ## Event weights